-If you are looking for solid, durable, and attractive outdoor furniture, then chances are you have looked at “rattan”.
+If you are looking for solid, durable, and attractive outdoor furniture, chances are you have looked at “rattan.”

-Rattan is a fibrous, climbing vine that is often used to create furniture that is perfect for outdoor areas like backyard, garden, poolside, decking area, etc.
+Rattan is a fibrous climbing vine often used to create furniture perfect for outdoor areas like the backyard, garden, poolside, decking area, etc.

 But before you settle on rattan as the material of choice for your outdoor furniture, it pays to understand the advantages and disadvantages this material provides for you.